clojure/clojurescript/README.md

 [kanaka](https://github.com/kanaka) and
 [chouser](https://github.com/chouser) during some intense hacking at Clojure/conj 2012.
-Kanaka continues to develop the fork towards the goal of being fully self-hosting (i.e. ClojureScript in ClojureScript).
+Kanaka continues to develop the fork towards the goal of being fully self-hosting (i.e. ClojureScript-in-ClojureScript).

 ### Why?